 Talking about learning and development, SAP Data Warehouse Cloud can give direct insight into the effects of trainings on business performance as people data and other finance data is easily combined into one analysis.
 Identify training needs and trends, predict the readiness of each employee to capitalize on learning opportunities or take on new projects, and align training and learning opportunities accordingly.
 Measure the success of trainings by including employee engagement data into your learning analysis and dashboard: increase satisfaction and reduce attrition.

-HR benefits from SAP Data Warehouse Cloud as it is equipped with intelligent capabilities to perform sophisticated analyses, empowers business users to unlock their full potential due to the interface’s ease-of-use, and shortens time spent on setting up complex system landscapes.
+HR benefits from SAP Data Warehouse Cloud as it is equipped with intelligent capabilities to empowers business users to unlock their full potential due to the interface’s ease-of-use, and shortens time spent on setting up complex system landscapes, and harmonize data from multiple sources, allowing business users to perform sophisticated analyses when combined with SAP Analytics Cloud.
 SAP Data Warehouse Cloud is the singe-source-of-truth absorbing all data from inside and outside – a perfect match for HR striving to becoming data-driven!

 What’s your opinion on and experience in making HR data-driven?
 Please feel free to leave a comment here and join our conversation on Data Warehouse Cloud in the SAP Community.

 The author would like to thank Stefan Schares for the collaboration on this topic and his contributions to this article.